kahinga99/documentation/README.md

 ### How can I contact you?

-Email [support@opencollective.com](mailto:support@opencollective.com) or join our [Slack](https://opencollective.slack.com).
+You can reach out to us through our email: [support@opencollective.com](mailto:support@opencollective.com) or by joining our [Slack](https://opencollective.slack.com) channel.

 ### How can I contribute?

-We are an open source project and run as an Open Collective ourselves.
-You can contribute [money](https://opencollective.com/opencollectiveinc), [code](http://github.com/opencollective) or [translations](https://crowdin.com/project/opencollective).
+Open Collective is an open source project and you can contribute in one or more of the following ways; [money](https://opencollective.com/opencollectiveinc), [code](http://github.com/opencollective) or [translations](https://crowdin.com/project/opencollective).
 And we'd really love it if you [started your own Collective](https://opencollective.com/create) and contributed by growing the community!

-For more info about how you can contribute to Open Collective, check the [contributing page](https://docs.opencollective.com/help/about/contributing).
+For more info on how you can contribute to Open Collective, visit the [contributing page](https://docs.opencollective.com/help/about/contributing).

 ## How to contribute to these docs

 First of all, thank you!
-We really appreciate it.
+We truly appreciate it.

 This is a guide for people who are not familiar with editing files through GitHub repositories.
 If you are, feel free to use your own workflow.

-0\) Make sure you have a GitHub account and you're logged in.
+0\) Ensure you have a GitHub account and you're logged in.

 1\) Go to the docs page you want to edit and click the Github icon.

 ![](.gitbook/assets/screen-shot-2019-04-29-at-4.40.54-pm.png)

-2\) Click the edit icon \(pencil\) on the Github page that you will be sent to.
+2\) Click the edit icon \(pencil\) on the Github page that you will be redirected to.

 ![](.gitbook/assets/screen-shot-2019-04-29-at-4.42.55-pm.png)